 \section{Greedy Algorithm}

-\Cref{eq:errorobjective} defines a combinatorial optimization problem with a search space exponential in $T$, rendering exact optimization intractable for large $T$ or $K$.
-As a starting point, we propose and analyze an ``omniscient'' greedy algorithm that assumes access to the true initial error $e^{(0)}_h$.
-This is unrealistic--if $e^{(0)}_h$ were known, one could recover the solution immediately via $u_h = u^{(0)}_h + e^{(0)}_h$, but it provides a clean benchmark.
-In \Cref{sec:approxgreedy}, we relax this assumption using a practical learning strategy that is Bayes consistent with this omniscient approach, thereby recovering the suboptimality guarantees shown below.
+\Cref{eq:errorobjective} defines a combinatorial optimization problem with a search space exponential in $T$, making exact optimization intractable for large $T$ or $K$.
+As a starting point, we consider an ``omniscient'' greedy algorithm that assumes access to the true initial error $e^{(0)}_h$.
+This is unrealistic since knowledge of $e^{(0)}_h$ could directly recover the solution via $u_h = u^{(0)}_h + e^{(0)}_h$, but it provides a useful benchmark.
+In \Cref{sec:approxgreedy}, we relax this assumption using a practical learning strategy that is Bayes consistent with this omniscient rule, thereby recovering the guarantees shown below.

 As discussed in \Cref{sec:bggreedy}, when supermodularity and monotonicity hold, the greedy rule--such as the one described in \Cref{alg:greedy}--enjoys constant-factor approximation guarantees.
-However, classical results focused on \textit{set} functions, with only recent extensions made to sequences.
+However, classical results focus on \textit{set} functions, with only recent extensions made to sequences.
 Building on this line, we introduce a sequence-based notion of weak supermodularity.